 By default, the graph displays the top 5 features used over the past week.
 You can click to include/exclude more features and also change the date range for that usage.
 Similar to the previous graphs, you can hover over the dots to provide a more detailed breakdown.

-This section consists of NPS results and other campaign results displayed by most recent campaign results first.
+This section consists of NPS results and other engagement results displayed by most recent engagement results first.

 Most Recent NPS Results

 This graph displays your three most recent NPS Survey results, ordered by Promoters, Detractors and Passives.
 Simply hover over the legends to highlight the category of responder.
 Your composite NPS score is displayed at the top of this modal for a high-level overview.